 PRIF member countries face several challenges in infrastructure planning, financing and management.
 Member countries are remote and have small populations, precluding economies of scale in infrastructure delivery and management.
 Given their narrow economic base, member countries rely heavily on development aid and remittances.
 They also face frequent natural disasters and climate change, resulting in additional unplanned costs.
 Policy, institutional, and capacity issues also negatively affect performance and sustainability of investment.
 Infrastructure investment and service delivery in Pacific island countries lag well behind global and Asian averages.
 ADB estimates that the Pacific region requires $3.1 billion annually to fully address its infrastructure needs.
 Development partners active in the Pacific have responded to the region's challenges by (i) establishing PRIF in 2008, to provide better coordinated support to PRIF member countries, (ii) significantly increasing available finance to Pacific island countries, and (iii) providing long-term capacity development.

-Some of the key achievements of PRIF since its establishment in 2008 include: (i) facilitation of strategic engagement between development partners in the Pacific, (ii) helping member countries plan infrastructure investments and maintenance needs, (iii) providing a platform for technical experts from PRIF partners in sector working groups to develop common approaches to sectoral challenges, (iv) supporting regional organizations such as the Pacific Power Association and the Pacific Water and Wastewater Association, (v) leading applied research on engineering solutions for local Pacific conditions, and (vi) rapidly mobilizing technical resources immediately after disasters.
+Some of the key achievements of PRIF since its establishment in 2008 include: (i) facilitation of strategic engagement between development partners in the Pacific, (ii) helping member countries plan infrastructure investments and maintenance needs, (iii) providing a platform for technical experts from PRIF partners in sector working groups to develop common approaches to sectoral challenges, (iv) supporting regional organizations such as the Pacific Power Association and the Pacific Water and Wastewater Association, (v) leading applied research on engineering solutions for local Pacific conditions, (vi) rapidly mobilizing technical resources immediately after disasters, and (vii) providing COVID-19 response technical assistance.
 While the coordination effort of development partners has significantly improved over recent years, the recent and proposed scaling up of financial resources by development partners in the Pacific will require ongoing, long-term, and regionally focused coordination and support for infrastructure planning, financing and management.

 |Impact||Quality and coverage of infrastructure investments and service delivery in PRIF member countries improved|